fortrabbit/docs/12.dev-tips/performance-design.md

 So for most cases, short is better.

+### Database performance

+MySQL can scale.
+Make sure you have the correct size selected.
+Also very common: check your JOIN queries!
+If they ran fast when your dataset was small, it doesn't mean they still do!
+Utilize caches to buffer costly databases results.

-## Frontend design
+## Frontend performance design

 Are you a full-stack developer?
-So far we have mostly covered performance on the PHP side.
 A lot of delivery can be optimized in the front facing side of your application.
 Let's have a look what can be done on the last meters and how to optimize content efficiency:

-### Dealing with assets
+### JS & CSS

-Assets are static (not dynamically generated) files.
-JS, CSS, images are the usual suspects here.
-We recommend to have two versions of your asset files:
+Assets are static files, such as JS, CSS, SVG and some images.
+It's common to have two versions of your asset files:

-* **SRC** - the original files, that you can edit, propbably LESS, SASS, COFFEESCRIPT, included in Git
+* the original files, that you can edit, probably SASS, POSTCSS, TS … (included in Git)
-* **DIST** - the optimized files that are served in production, usually not included in Git
+* the optimized files that are served in production (usually not included in Git)

-It's handy to automate the process of building the production files with a pipeline tool like [Gulp](http://gulpjs.com/).

-#### Images

-Images represent around 60% of the total footprint of an average website.
-Of course you know all about JPG, PNG, SVG and probably WebP.
-But did you know that there are tools that can optimize your images even further than your image editor (Photoshop)?
-Have you ever heard about: jpegoptim, jpegtran, jpegtran, OptiPNG, GIFsicle?

-There are plugins for your build tool to do that.

-#### JS & CSS

 Minifying JS/CSS files removes unnecessary extra spaces, line breaks and indentations.
+Modern tools support tree shaking as well.
 Another technique is to combine — concating —  different JS or CSS files into one file.
 This brings you: less requests and probably better GZIP compression ratios.
 Finally, there are specific techniques to further reduce size: For JS, variable names can be changed automatically for shorter ones, in CSS you can use shorthands and short notations of colors and values.

-There are plugins for your build tool to do that.
+You can hook in Node.js pipelining tasks during [deployment build steps](/6.deployment/4.build-steps.md).

+### Images

+Images (JPG, PNG, SVG, WebP …) represent around 70% of the total footprint of an average website.
+Most images are user generated content, for example when an editor uploads a photo to a CMS.
+Invest some time to tune your image transformations.
+Deliver only required sizes to the website visitor.
+Try different compression settings and even image formats.
+Consider using a third party service to host images, if your website needs a lot or if it has many visitors or you need to serve large versions og images.

+### Videos

+Our [traffic tiers](/10.components/4.traffic.md) are not designed to host local videos.
+It's recommended to outsource video hosting to a 3rd party.
+That will also help with compression and delivery.

-#### Web fonts
+### Web fonts

 Web fonts are nice but they also come with a footprint.
 The file size is determined by the number of glyphs, metadata and compression.
 On top of that, there are four different formats and you probably need to include all to have the best coverage.

-External services like Google Web Fonts or Typekit can help optimize font size and delivery.
-Take care to only include the font weights and glyphs you require.
+External services can help to optimize font size and delivery.

 ### Caching assets

 Don't serve the same content to the same client twice.
 Cache it with their browser.
 While modern browsers are already doing great work here.
 You can further control the caching by altering the Cache-Control with the HTTP headers.
-See the [.htaccess section](/htaccess#cache-control) for an example.

-### GZIP compression with Apache

 GZIP provides lossless compression for text files such as HTML, CSS or JS.
 It's implemented on the web server — Apache in our case otherwise nginx — as a module.
-You can [enable and configure](quirks#php-compression) it in your `.htaccess` file (see also our [htaccess article](/htaccess)).
+You can enable and configure it in your `.htaccess` file (see also our [htaccess GZIP article](/12.dev-tips/6.htaccess/4.gzip.md)).

 It works like this: after all the HTML is rendered on the server side it gets compressed and send to the browser in such a minified format.
 The browser then has to decompress everything on the fly.
 So as you can imagine: that of course saves bandwidth but also costs a little bit of CPU on both sides.
 It is in general recommended to use it but can cause strange effects when combined with other techniques, like caching.

 ### Cookies